Do they really impact one’s book sales and popularity?

 This ‘popularity’ of books is determined by two predominant factors: sales and reviews.
 It becomes nearly impossible for authors to individually persuade their readers to not only purchase the book but to also review it and make sure it constantly stays relevant in the e-commerce scheme of things.

 Promotional Book Tours: The Why and the How?

 This is where promotional book tours come in.
 For a specific price, some organizers arrange packages with authors where their books are read and reviewed by seasoned book reviewers (preferably those who have personalized websites or blogs that get more hits – thereby increasing the visibility of the book).

 These reviewers offer to post their comments on e-commerce sites like Amazon and Flipkart, rate the books, and also review them on other relevant book platforms.

 The promotional book tours are run in constricted timeframes, usually, a fortnight, within which the author is assured of reviews posted on various platforms.
 The repeated discussions about a new release make sure that the book stays relevant on top – at least enough for it to be noticed (and picked up by) casual readers, thereby organically increasing its reach and sales until it becomes a bestseller.

 On paper, promotional book tours seem a good plan to get the book in the main cycle of getting noticed.
 But in practice, due to the infusion of random people inside the industry (like in every field), everyone with a free blog and an account in the e-commerce sites is suddenly a ‘reviewer.’

-The industry is plagued by false positives (the impossible number of fake-sounding 5 star reviews, paid for as a package), delayed reviews (most bloggers failing to comply with the constricted timeframe for various reasons) and even the risk of the e-commerce sites removing the reviews that have been written for being suspected as a underhanded technique.
+The industry is plagued by false positives (the impossible number of fake-sounding 5-star reviews, paid for as a package), delayed reviews (most bloggers failing to comply with the constricted timeframe for various reasons), and even the risk of the e-commerce sites removing the reviews that have been written for being suspected as an underhanded technique.

 The Make or Break of Promotional Book Tours.